In this lecture Ranbir Lal talked us through:

 - some site analysis

 Ranbir talked us through a university project where the brief was to design a mental health facility in a diversely populated area of London.
 His starting point for conceptualising was to sketch a number of drawings about human interaction, which play a key part in mental health support.
-From this he found that an important part of his plans would be the consultation room.

 He conducted a site analysis and found that the intended area for the facility was very diverse, inhabited by people from different cultural backgrounds and with divergent economic statuses.
 This shows how important a site analysis is – the building would need to sensitively respond to such a diversely populated area, and not serve to alienate its inhabitants from the surroundings.